Best TV series to watch on Netflix right now (May 2020)

 The Politician, which dropped on Netflix in September 2019, was naturally hotly anticipated.
 It’s the story of Payton Hobart, a rich student from Santa Barbara, California who has known since the tender age of seven that he wants to be President of the United States.
 There’s only one obstacle in his way: high school, a nightmare for so many of us.
 For Payton, this is the chance for him to have his first taste of an election.
 He’s running to become President of his student body, but he’s up against one of the popular kids.
 He’s going to have to think smart to win this one, and he’s happy to play dirty if he needs to…

-Season one is ready to watch and a second series has already been commissioned.
+Season one is ready to watch and a second series will be dropping soon.

+- When is The Politician season 2 released on Netflix?
+Cast, plot and trailer

 - Ben Platt’s The Politician character was inspired by a Parkland school shooting survivor